GluuFederation/docs-ce-prod/docs/source/admin-guide/uma.md

 ![uma-scopes](../img/uma/uma-scopes.png)

 The search bar can be used to find existing available scopes.
-New scopes can be added by clicking on the `Add Scope Description` button which will bring up the interface shown below:
+New scopes can be added by clicking on the `Add Scope` button, which will bring up the interface shown below:

 ![uma-scopes](../img/uma/scopes-add.png)